star-bnl/star-sw/OnlTools/Jevp/readme.txt

 > cvs co OnlTools/Jevp
 > cvs co OnlTools/PDFUtil
 > cvs co StRoot/RTS
-> cvs co StRoot/StDaqLib
-> cvs co StRoot/StEvent
+> cvs co mgr

+Modify the file mgr/construct with the following changes:
+#   diff -r1.180 Construct
+#   375a376
+#   >     push @sysdirlist, "OnlTools/Jevp";

-> source OnlTools/Jevp/level.source
+> starlevel SL12d
 > cons

 Should build everything.
 The "executables" will be in the form of shared object libraries stored in the directory tree